8 min read

 Before proceeding, please remember that all local files or any attached USB storage devices will be wiped clean.

 This command will begin a factory reset as well as disable CLI although console feedback will continue allowing you to monitor the process.
 We’ve seen devices take as much as 15 minutes to reset and boot in the Meraki managed deployment.
 'Sho meraki connect' will bring up the connection details.
-Once you have "Config fetch succeeded" as a Fetch State, you can claim the device in your Meraki dashboard!
+Once you have "Config fetch succeeded" as the Fetch State, you can claim the device in your Meraki dashboard!

 Switch#sho meraki connect